George T Whitesides, CEO

-George Whitesides is the CEO and President of Virgin Galactic, the spaceflight company founded by Sir Richard Branson.
-With Scaled Composites, the company has developed the WhiteKnightTwo and SpaceShipTwo vehicles, based on the X Prize-winning SpaceShipOne.
-In his role, Whitesides is responsible for guiding all aspects of the company to commercial operation at Spaceport America in New Mexico.
-This includes oversight of The Spaceship Company, a joint venture with Scaled to manufacture additional vehicle sets.
-The company currently has deposits from over 530 individuals for its spaceflight experience.
+George Whitesides is the CEO of Virgin Galactic, the spaceflight company founded by Sir Richard Branson.
+With Scaled Composites, the company has developed the SpaceShipTwo and WhiteKnightTwo vehicles, based on the X Prize-winning SpaceShipOne.
+In his role, George is responsible for guiding all aspects of the company to commercial operation at Spaceport America in New Mexico.
+This includes oversight of The Spaceship Company, a sister company, to manufacture a fleet of WhiteKnightTwo and SpaceShipTwo space vehicles.

-Prior to Virgin Galactic, Whitesides served as Chief of Staff for NASA, where he provided policy and staff support to the agency’s Administrator.
-Upon departure from the agency he was awarded the Distinguished Service Medal, the highest award the agency confers.
+Prior to Virgin Galactic, George served as Chief of Staff for NASA, where he provided policy and staff support to the agency’s Administrator.
+Upon departure from NASA, he received the Distinguished Service Medal, the highest award the agency confers.

-Whitesides began his career at Orbital Sciences Corporation as executive intern and subsequently special assistant to the president.
-He served as Vice President of Marketing for Zero Gravity Corporation, a private space-tourism company, during its launch period, and Director of Marketing for Blastoff Corporation, a space- experience company funded by film and technology leaders.
+George began his career at Orbital Sciences Corporation as Executive Intern, and later, Special Assistant to the President.
+He served as Vice President of Marketing for Zero Gravity Corporation, a private space-tourism company, during its launch period, and Director of Marketing for Blastoff Corporation, a space experience company funded by film and technology leaders.

-With his wife Loretta Hidalgo Whitesides, Whitesides co-founded Yuri's Night, an annual global celebration of space that has been celebrated in over 50 countries.
-Mr. Whitesides co-founded Permission to Dream, a global space education program that donated telescopes to underprivileged children.
+With his wife Loretta Hidalgo Whitesides, George co-founded Yuri's Night, an annual global celebration of space that has been celebrated in more than 50 countries.
+He also cofounded Permission to Dream, a global space education program that donates telescopes to underprivileged children.

-Whitesides has testified on American space policy before the United States Senate and the President's Commission on Implementation of United States Space Exploration Policy.
-Whitesides maintains an active speaking and media schedule.
-Whitesides was selected by Space News as one of twelve 'People to Watch.’
+George has testified on American space policy before the United States Senate, the United States House of Representatives, and the President's Commission on Implementation of United States Space Exploration Policy.
+Space News selected him as one of 12 “People to Watch” in the space industry.

-Mr. Whitesides received his undergraduate degree in public and international affairs with honors from Princeton University's Woodrow Wilson School, a master’s degree in geographic information systems and remote sensing from the University of Cambridge in England, and was a Fulbright Scholar to Tunisia.
-Whitesides is a licensed private pilot and certified parabolic flight coach.
+An honors graduate of Princeton University’s Woodrow Wilson School, George earned his undergraduate degree in public and international affairs.
+He later earned a master’s degree in geographic information systems and remote sensing from the University of Cambridge in England, and was a Fulbright Scholar to Tunisia.
+George is a licensed private pilot and certified parabolic flight coach.

 Stephen Attenborough, Commercial Director